ERnsTL/flowd/README.md

 * Planned (TODO).
 Goal is to easily load components from a Github repository, build them and use them in a network.
 Naming and referencing to such external components by git repository.

 Signaling, Monitoring:
-* A background caretaker thread with ability to signal to and from all processes is implemented.
+* A background watchdog thread with ability to signal to and from all processes is implemented.
 * In addition, the main thread can issue one-way signaling to threads, eg. for a stop command.
-* The caretaker thread issues ping health check requests at regular intervals to test aliveness and response time of all processes.
+* The watchdog thread issues ping health check requests at regular intervals to test aliveness and response time of all processes.
 * Export of monitoring data, API server or visualization is currently not implemented.

 Testing: